 Kasoag State Forest

-Kasoag State Forest (Oswego #1) encompasses 909 acres and is located in the town of Williamstown in northern Oswego County.
-While it is remote and somewhat primitive, it is a great place for activities that can be enjoyed in a remote forest setting such as hunting, trapping and fishing.
+Kasoag State Forest encompasses 909 acres and is located in the town of Williamstown in northern Oswego County.
+While it is remote and somewhat primitive, it is a great place for activities that can be enjoyed in a remote forest setting such as hiking, hunting, trapping and fishing.
 The West Branch of Fish Creek and Indian Camp Brook traverse through Kasoag State Forest.
 Brook trout and rainbow trout are quite common here, and many anglers come to the forest to enjoy a relaxing day with their poles once one deals with the flies and mosquitoes.
 Fish Creek and Indian Camp Brook join within the property to form a diverse swamp habitat that attracts many different rare and common species of plants and wildlife.

 The land that is now Kasoag State Forest was originally formed millions of years ago as massive glaciers that had once covered the region began to recede.
 The last glacier, the Wisconsin Glacier receded twelve thousand years leaving behind, shale and sandstone rocks, giving the area its defining moderately rocky and highly acidic characteristics.
 The forest is located in the Tug Hill Plateau region of New York State.